How to Teach Writing at Home

 Level 2: Growing Writers

 At this stage, children can form letters and write words.
-The challenge now is building stamina, reducing self-consciousness, and developing voice.
+The challenge now is building stamina, reducing self-consciousness, developing voice, and structuring sentences.

 Worksheets

-Worksheets get a mixed reception in home-ed circles but they serve a real purpose at this stage: they give writing a clear container.
-The task is defined, the outcome is visible, and children can see what they got right.
-Twinkl is the most useful source for UK-curriculum-aligned worksheets — if the topic is on the curriculum, there will be a worksheet for it.
-For something more tailored, Canva, Education.com, and AI tools like Magic School will generate custom worksheets quickly.
+Worksheets get a mixed reception in home-ed circles, but if the child is open to them, they can serve a real purpose at this stage because they give writing a clear purpose.
+The task is clear, the outcome is visible, and there’s an obvious finish line.
+Oak National (free) and Twinkl are the most useful sources for UK-curriculum-aligned worksheets.
+For something more tailored, Canva makes it easy to build your own and any number of AI tools generate custom worksheets quickly.

 Lyrics, scripts, and things they care about